 Instructions: Add the cocoa powder to one of the bowls of classic buttercream and stir.
 Then melt 12 chocolate kisses in a microwave-safe bowl for 1 minute at 50% power.
 Stir until smooth and cook an additional 20 seconds if needed.
 Then stir melted chocolate into the frosting and mix.

 Instructions: Pick up one of the bowls of classic buttercream frosting and place frosting back in the mixing bowl.
 Add in the finely diced strawberries and mix.
 Add in an additional 1 cup of powdered sugar (more or less if needed) to thicken and mix until smooth.

-- Third layer: Add the third layer of cake on top of classic buttercream and frost with chocolate buttercream.
+- Third layer: Add the third layer on top of classic buttercream and frost with chocolate buttercream.
 I like to use a 1M frosting tip to fill in the gaps between each layer with frosting and to add some decorative flowers along the top edge.

 Next up, decorations!
 We picked out 3 different sprinkles for the Neapolitan cake and I love that they came in different shapes, sizes and colors.
 It gave a nice touch to the top of the cake.
 Sprinkles just make everything better in my opinion!

 We also lined the top border of the cake with chocolate kisses.
 Don’t they look so pretty?!
 They of course make it extra yummy too!